SebLKMa/CodingForFun/cppEchoServer/readme.txt

 1. Client cppEchoClient has not been refactored to individual classes.
 2. Client limited to 2 connections strings for now.
-3. Client only establishes real connection on first send.
+3. Client establishes real connection on first send.
-4. Client only detects lost connection on receive.
+4. Client detects lost connection on receive thread.
+Currently it does not notify lost connection to main sending thread.
+5. Client would prompt user to re-send message on lost connection.